Chase Howard

-Chase Howard (born November 20, 2003) is an American professional stock car racing driver who last competed part-time in the ARCA Menards Series and ARCA Menards Series West, driving the No. 31 Toyota for Rise Motorsports.
+Chase Howard (born November 20, 2003) is an American professional stock car racing driver who currently competes part-time in the ARCA Menards Series, driving the No. 89 Chevrolet for Rise Racing.

 Racing career

 Howard has previously competed in series such as the American Sprint Car Series, the United Sprint Car Series, the POWRi Lucas Oil WAR Sprint League, and the Western Iowa Non-Wing Sprints Series.

 In 2025, it was revealed that Howard would make his debut in the ARCA Menards Series at the DuQuoin State Fairgrounds, driving the No. 31 Toyota for Rise Motorsports.
 After placing ninth in the lone practice session, he qualified in eleventh and finished on the lead lap in seventh place.
-Several weeks later, it was revealed that Howard will return with the team at Salem Speedway.
+Several weeks later, it was revealed that Howard would return with the team at Salem Speedway.

 Motorsports results

 ARCA Menards Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)